BruinPlanTeam/BruinPlan/README.md

 **Database connection fails**
 - Make sure the `.env` file exists in `server/`
 - Check your database credentials
-- Make sure MySQL is running
+- Make sure the server is running
-- Verify the database exists and your user has permissions

 **Module not found errors**
 - Run `npm install` in both `client/` and `server/` directories